Algebraic $n$-Valued Monoids on $\mathbb{C}P^1$, Discriminants and Projective Duality: Projective Duality and the Family of Monoids

 \begin{proof} Consider the curve $X_n^\vee$.
-We already know it is parametrized by \eqref{dual_parametric_X_n}.
-Then, by the definition of the $X_n^\vee$-discriminant, the curve $X_n^{\vee\vee}$ is an irreducible component of the discriminant of the polynomial obtained by restricting the line \eqref{straight_line} to $X_n^\vee$, i.e. in the chart $\{w=1\}$ the curve $X_n^{\vee\vee}$ is the discriminant in $t$ of
+We already know that it is parametrized by formula \eqref{dual_parametric_X_n}.
+Then, by the definition of the $X_n^\vee$-discriminant, the curve $X_n^{\vee\vee}$ is an irreducible component of the discriminant of the polynomial obtained by restricting the line \eqref{straight_line} to $X_n^\vee$.
+That is, in the chart $\{w=1\}$ the curve $X_n^{\vee\vee}$ is the discriminant, with respect to $t$, of the equation

-Taking the projective closure of the polynomial in the left-hand side of \eqref{polynomial_for_discriminant} yields $p_n(z;x,y)$ up to a constant factor.
-It is easy to see that if $xyz=0$, then for $n\ge 2$ the polynomial $P(t)$ has a multiple root, hence $\Delta_t(P)=0$.
-This means that $\Delta_t(P)$ is divisible by a certain power of the monomial $xyz$.
-By \cite[Theorem 2.2]{Gaiur}, $\Delta_t(P)$ has no other singular components.
-The required statement now follows by comparing degrees. \end{proof}
+Taking the projective closure of the polynomial on the left-hand side of \eqref{polynomial_for_discriminant}, we obtain $p_n(z;x,y)$ up to a constant factor.
+It is easy to see that if $xyz=0$, then for $n\ge 2$ the polynomial $P(t)$ has a multiple root; hence $\disc_t(P)=0$.
+This means that $\disc_t(P)$ is divisible by some power of the monomial $xyz$.
+By \cite[Theorem 2.2]{Gaiur}, $\disc_t(P)$ has no other singular components.
+The required assertion now follows by comparing degrees. \end{proof}